Arun-clover/game/README.md

-This is in development process it is almost ready
+This game is Almost ready .
+Just some litte logic is pending to do.